 My craziness aside, Google Docs is a sweet tool if your internet connection is reliable.
 My client can see the changes I make in real-time.

-It’s like using Microsoft Word for writing copy.
+It’s like using Microsoft Word for writing copy but on the cloud.
 You don’t have to worry about losing your document because the changes are almost instantaneous.